wenboown/generative-ai-for-semiconductor-physical-design/readme.md

 We release the complete benchmark dataset of 25 tasks and LLM API calling code under the Apache 2.0 license.
 This repository includes 5 runs of results (LLM answers, Python code, error logs, and PNGs) for each task in the baseline experiment for reproducibility.

+To see all the existing results, go to [`plot_experiment.md`](https://github.com/wenboown/generative-ai-for-semiconductor-physical-design/blob/main/plot_experiment.md)

 ## Requirements

 - Python 3.11
+- API keys for OpenAI, Anthropic, and IBM Watsonx

 ## Repository Contents